6 Steps to Prepare Your Organization for an ERP Implementation

 1. Identify the problems, set the goal, scope and objectives

 Today’s enterprise resource planning systems can provide numerous solutions to the many issues your organization is facing.
-However, as mentioned in the why ERP implantations fail, it is very important to identify the real goal, scope, objectives for your implementation.
+However, it is very important to identify the real goal, scope, objectives for your implementation.
 It is imperative to identify the problem or the exact necessity, then to focus the organization on solving these specific issues and necessities.
 The more specific and detailed you can be upfront, the more detailed and precise your implementation will be.

 More and more organizations chose a phased approach to ERP implementations over the “big bang” style favored in past years.
 This often is a less risk and more advisable way to approach the cutover while offering potential benefits such as allowing to work out flaws and glitches before going company-wide.